 The original goal of the IRS in imposing penalties was to punish taxpayers in order to keep them in line.
 Unfortunately, these penalties have turned into additional sources of income for the IRS, the amounts of which are used to measure the performance of IRS managers.

 However, based on a range of reasons, the IRS may abate penalties.
 Therefore, before you pay the IRS any penalty amounts, discuss your situation with one of our tax professionals who can advise you and represent you in working with the IRS to abate your penalties.

 If you do not file your return and pay your tax by the due date, you may have to pay a penalty.
+Wall and Associates can help you claim another fate.
 You may also have to pay a penalty if you substantially understate your tax, file a frivolous return, or fail to supply your social security number.

 Failure-to-file penalty -- If you do not file your return by the due date (including extensions), you may have to pay a failure-to-file penalty.
 The penalty is 5% of the tax not paid by the due date for each month or part of a month that the return is late.